Curricula Assessment 2015

 - The Curriculum Committee and GPC makes recommendations to, and seeks input from, the ADVS faculty on a regular basis regarding curricula and program development in the Department.
 Assessment of graduate training also involves continuous liaison with Colleges/Universities offering similar graduate degrees.
 Curricula are adjusted as needed to meet the present-day skills and training required by academia and industry.

 - In addition to adjustments based on continuous assessment, the GPC periodically undertakes a comprehensive review of ADVS graduate program curricula at approximately five-year intervals as mandated by the School of Graduate Studies.
 Such reviews include extensive surveys of current students, alumni, and employers of ADVS graduates, as well as reviews of comparable programs at peer institutions.
-A recent five-year review can be found here.
+A recent five-year review.

 Student Performance Assessment